rhine3/audiomoth-guide/guide.md

 * Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

-### Enable LED
+#### Enable LED
 This feature allows you to turn on the LED lights for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.

-LED light meanings are:
-* Blinking red = recording
-* Blinking green = sleeping between recordings
-* Constant red = memory card full
-* Both green & red = recording cannot be made.
-Causes of this include, but are not limited to,
+In general, when the AudioMoth is in CUSTOM mode, a red LED means the AudioMoth is recording, a green LED means the AudioMoth is sleeping between recordings, and simultaneous red and green LEDs mean that a recording failure has occurred.
+Recording failures can be caused by problems like:
 * time or program not being set (while in CUSTOM mode);
 * the batteries falling out at some point after programming (while in CUSTOM mode);
 * the recorder getting wet; and
 * the SD card malfunctioning or not being formatted correctly.

-* Flashing red after turned to USB/OFF: an indicator of battery life (see [official documentation](https://www.openacousticdevices.info/led-guide))
+For complete information on the LED meanings, see [this webpage](https://www.openacousticdevices.info/led-guide)

-## "Advanced settings" tab
+### "Advanced settings" tab
 These two features can be used separately, or combined.
 For more information on these features, see [this document](https://github.com/OpenAcousticDevices/Application-Notes/blob/master/Using_AudioMoth_with_Filtering_and_Amplitude_Threshold_Recording.pdf)

-### Filtering
+#### Filtering
 This feature allows you to only record data from a particular frequency band.
 When you enable filtering, you can choose the following filters.
 Each allows you to select the frequencies you want to include in the recording.
 All other frequencies will be filtered out.
 * Low-pass: filter out high frequencies
 * Band-pass: filter out both high and low frequencies
 * High-pass: filter out low frequencies

-### Amplitude threshold
+#### Amplitude threshold
 This feature allows you to only save samples to the file that meet a particular amplitude threshold.
 This allows you to save on storage by not saving empty files--especially helpful for high-sampling rate files, which are very large.

 This method is primarily intended for animals that call at high frequencies; the high sample rate recordings required to capture these animals' calls take a lot of storage.
 We would not recommend using this method for animals that call at audible frequencies, where there is a lot of noise that could cause false triggers.
 Additionally, using triggering limits the applicability of your recordings to other taxa.